 6 tips on how to save money as a teen

 It's not easy saving for your first important purchase, especially when cashflow is tight.
-The good news is that it is possible – all you need is a plan and some determination.
-Whether you're dreaming about upgrading your phone or getting to the next big gig, check out our tips and tricks to help you save money as a teenager.
+Check out our tips to help you save money as a teenager, whether you're dreaming about upgrading your phone or getting to the next big gig.

 1. Create a teenager budget to keep track of where you spend your money